Skip to menu Skip to content Skip to footer

 Published 26 Oct, 2022 · 5-minute read

-When global crises occur, they can affect the economy like a wave; a disturbance that can quickly travel, fluctuate in size and transfer energy at an unpredictable speed.
-There’s a domino effect that affects businesses, the market, and everyday life.
+When global crises occur, they can affect the economy like a wave, creating a disturbance that travels quickly, fluctuating in size and transferring energy at an unpredictable speed.
+This domino effect impacts businesses, the market and everyday life.

-During the last few years, Australia has endured significant disruptions in the form of bushfires, a global health pandemic and flooding, straining a variety of businesses and industries.
-These disruptions are examples of megatrends, the transformative collection of social, environmental, and technological forces that impact and reshape global society and economies at an accelerated pace.
+In the last decade, Australia has endured significant disruptions in the form of bushfires, a global health pandemic and flooding, straining a variety of businesses and industries.
+These disruptions are examples of megatrends, the transformative collection of social, environmental and technological forces that impact and reshape global society and economies at an accelerated pace.

-Environmental risks are no longer seen as purely ‘environmental issues’, with these risks dominating the World Economic Forum’s Global Risks Report 2022 – for both the short and long term.
-Climate action failure, extreme weather events, and loss of biodiversity are predicted to have a severe impact on ecosystems, access to natural capital, and economic activity, with substantial financial losses.
+Dominating the World Economic Forum’s Global Risks Report 2022, environmental risks are no longer seen as purely ‘environmental issues’.
+Climate action failure, extreme weather events and loss of biodiversity are predicted to have a severe impact on ecosystems, access to natural capital and economic activity, with substantial financial losses.

 Christine de Waard, Ernest & Young